yfaway/openhab-rules/README.md

 * Show time different between revised route and normal route.

 ## Security
-* Automatically arm after garage door is closed, and no presence detected after certain time, and possible a bound time range.
-* Email/audio alert if a window is open when the system is unarmed (might indicate intrusion from basement windows).
 * Audio alert when someone is at the front door, if an owner is at home.
 * Send a camera snapshot when motion is detected and system is in vacation mode.